IimperiumCourier/LoisLoanManagementApi/README.md

 ## 📌 License

-This project is licensed under [MIT](LICENSE) or your preferred license.
+This project has no license.